 We wanted to set a lofty goal for our community!
 Just like a cancer diagnosis presents a mountain to climb, we wanted to set a challenge that would require a full team to meet.
 We're confident that, with your help, we can get there--and raise a whole lot doing it!

 2020 is the year of adaptation; and the Charity Summit has done just that!
 For this inaugural year of the Sugarloaf Charity Challenge, you can do what works best for you.
 Whether that's downhill skiing, cross country skiing, snowshoeing, or even fat tire biking.
 Just get out on the snow and track your distance on January 30!
 Not going to be at Sugarloaf that weekend?
 That's ok!
 You can participate wherever you are and you'll feel the Sugarloaf community with you.
 Just be sure to raise $150 on your page so that your mileage counts!

 With participants joining us in a variety of ways, we've decided that the best way to track this year is whatever is most comfortable to you!
 At the end of the day just total up your total distance.
-We'll send a link to everyone who has raised over $150 prior to January 30 so you can add your numbers while you warm up and relax after a long day in the snow!
+Please submit your distance by 4:00PM on Saturday.
+Remember, you have to raise $150 for your distance to count!

 2020 has been a challenging year for everyone.
 And while we can't host the Sugarloaf Charity Summit the same way everyone is used to, it's still just as important as ever to raise funds to support the cancer community statewide.
 All funds raised in the Charity Challenge will benefit three Maine organizations.
 Cancer has certainly not stopped in the midst of the global pandemic, and patients need support more than ever!
 Thank you for doing your part to support the cause!